Skip to main content

 Doctors don’t know why viruses act differently in some people’s bodies than in others.
 One theory is that in some people, a particular virus might be attracted to the cells of the heart muscle because of a similarity between the proteins in the virus and the proteins in the heart muscle cells.

-Another factor that varies from person to person is the immune response (the body’s response to infection).
+Another factor that varies from person to person is the body’s response to an infection (immune response).
 Sometimes the immune response is too strong.
-Doctors aren’t sure why.
-The body fights the virus too hard, and ends up hurting its own cells.
+When this happens, the body fights the virus too hard and ends up hurting its own cells.
 When this happens in the heart, the muscle may be permanently damaged.

 Signs and symptoms of myocarditis in children